nicolariccimaccarini/UpdateIndexMarkdown/README.md

 # UpdateIndexMarkdown

-This project automatically updates the index of a markdown file.
+This project updates the index of a markdown file.

 ## Installation